-- Waste and resource assets are well positioned in the northeast. - Robust transfer network allows us to effectively move waste and recyclables to our disposal & processing facilities. - Provide customers with value-added Resource Solutions services.
+- Waste and resource assets are well positioned in the northeast. - Robust transfer network allows us to effectively move waste and recyclables to our disposal & processing facilities. - Provide customers with value-added resource solutions through our Recycling, Organics, and Customer Solutions operations.